 *Becoming a Dementia Friend simply means finding out more about how dementia affects a person – and then, armed with this understanding, committing to doing small everyday things that help the Dementia Community.
 Find out more about becoming a Dementia Friend

-Clapham Picturehouse – Dementia Friendly screenings 3rd Tuesday of each month
+West Norwood Picturehouse – Dementia Friendly screenings 4th Friday of each month

 East Dulwich Picturehouse – Dementia Friendly screenings 1st Thursday of each month